Topic: Expressions

 - returns the value for which the respective condition is satisfied.
 Conditions are checked from left to right.
 If none is satisfied, it returns the default value in the end;not(x)

-- logical "XOR";
+- logical "xor";

 - Other: